HSUPipeline/Overview/Sorting.md

 After neural data has been collected, the first key pre-processing step is spike sorting.

-Note that HSUPipeline does not implement or offer any spike sorters - all spike sorting should be done with an existing / external spike sorter.
+Note that HSNPipeline does not implement or offer any spike sorters - all spike sorting should be done with an existing / external spike sorter.

-To support spike sorting, HSUPipeline offers a template structure for doing spike sorting with it's preferred spike sorter (combinato).
+To support spike sorting, HSNPipeline offers a template structure for doing spike sorting with it's preferred spike sorter (combinato).
 Note that using this pipeline overall does not depend on using this particular spike sorter (or the sorting template).
 If collected data is already sorted